 The Special Educational Needs Co-ordinator (SENCO) follows-up a teacher’s concern and works with the teacher to look at ways to help the child.
-It may be necessary to devise Individual Education Programs (IEPs).
-These set achievable targets for the individual child linked specifically to their individual needs.
+It may be necessary to devise Individual Education Programs (IEPs) at the Infant School or Pupil Passports at the Junior School.
+These provide individual targets for children and are linked specifically to their individual needs.
 It may also be appropriate to monitor the child’s progress for a set period of time to see how the child progresses.
-The school has a policy for Special Educational Needs (SEN) and follows the Code of Practice.
+The federation has a policy for Special Educational Needs (SEN) and follows the Code of Practice.
 Parents are fully involved in all discussions about their child’s progress.
-Where appropriate, additional support may be given within the school or by reference to an external agency.
+Where appropriate, additional support may be given within the federation or by reference to an external agency.
 Any referral to an outside agency is undertaken with parental consent.

-We welcome all children into our school and seek to support them as appropriate.
+We welcome all children into our federation and seek to support them as appropriate.
 We welcome pupils with additional needs into our school.
 Any help and information from parents regarding disability issues is welcomed.
-The school has an Accessibility Plan and a Disability Equality Scheme and this year we will be combining these into one Equalities scheme.
-This plan is regularly reviewed to ensure that our facilities are constantly improved and meet the needs of our current and prospective pupils.
+The federation has an Equalities scheme.
+This is regularly reviewed to ensure that our facilities are constantly improved and meet the needs of our current and prospective pupils.
 Copies are available on request.

-An NHS professional working with a child in school during the academic year 2016-2017 gave us this feedback relating to support and provision in school:
+An NHS professional working with a child within the federation during the academic year 2016-2017 gave us this feedback relating to support and provision in school:

 Parents are welcome to discuss their concerns about their child’s progress, development or welfare with the class teacher, Headteacher or SENCO.
-Mrs Alison Thompson is the school’s Governor for SEN.
+Mrs Alison Thompson is the federation Governor for SEN.

 - Joint commissioning

 - Personal budgets